 Finding the Necessary Number of BTUs

-Choosing the Type of Heater
+Choosing the Type of Greenhouse Heater

-Other OptionsIf you’re only looking to keep your greenhouse a little warmer at night, there are a couple non-heater options.
+If you’re looking to keep your greenhouse a little warmer at night spending money on heating, there are a couple non-heater options.
 The most simple option is to use some ten-gallon buckets filled with water.
 Paint one side of the bucket black and the other side white, and put a lid on the buckets.
 Place several of these buckets in your greenhouse, orienting the white sides toward the center.
-The white portion will help the light energy to reflect throughout the greenhouse, while the black portion will help to absorb heat.
-This heat will be stored in the water until night, when it will be released.
-Another option is to add several rabbits to your greenhouse.
-They will produce heat for the greenhouse while providing natural fertilizer.
-Of course, this should never be done in extremely hot or cold weather.
+The white portion will help the light energy reflect throughout the greenhouse, while the black portion will absorb heat.
+This heat will be stored in the water until sundown and release slowly throughout the night.
+Another natural greenhouse heating option is to add several rabbits to your greenhouse.
+They will give off heat to warm the greenhouse while also providing natural fertilizer.
+Just make sure to regulate the greenhouse temperature to protect the bunnies from extreme heat or cold.